-Most homes have their water heater set at unnecessarily high temperature, causing high energy costs.
+Most homes have their water heater set at unnecessarily high temperatures, causing high energy costs.
 In fact, most storage water heaters account for between 14 and 25 percent of a home’s annual consumed energy.
 You can lower that amount by:

 - Turning the temperature down to 120 degrees Fahrenheit.
 This will both lower your energy costs and prevent any scalding.

 - Installing a solar water heater.
-Today there are a lot of tax brakes and rebates offered to homeowners and renters who install solar water heaters in their homes.
+Today there are a lot of tax breaks and rebates offered to homeowners and renters who install solar water heaters in their homes.
 This efficient equipment can be used in any climate to generate hot water via the sun, making it an especially cost-effective solution.

 To learn more about reducing energy costs, or to schedule an energy assessment for your home, contact Energy Monster today.Return to Blog